 For example:

-- Turn “lose 10 pounds by April” into “I feel light, fit, and amazing,” in May, “I’m dedicated to eating a plant-based diet and working out five times a week,” in January and February, and “I feel stronger, leaner, and more energetic with each passing day,” in March.
+- Turn “lose 10 pounds by September” into “I feel light, fit, and amazing,” in July, “I’m dedicated to eating a plant-based diet and working out five times a week,” in May, and “I feel stronger, leaner, and more energetic with each passing day,” in April.

-- “Fix roof” in July becomes “I’m investing in a safer, more beautiful home,” in May and June when you are putting money aside for the project and “I’ve found a trusted team to increase the value of my home,” when you’re asking for recommendations for a roofer in April.
+- “Fix roof” in August becomes “I’m investing in a safer, more beautiful home,” in May when you are putting money aside for the project and “I’ve found a trusted team to increase the value of my home,” when you’re asking for recommendations for a roofer in June.

 - Even something as simple as a passport renewal in September becomes, “I look tanned, rested, and ready for travel in my passport photo” in July and “My ticket to adventure is ready,” in August as you finish completing the DS-82 form.